At every Holy Sacrifice of the Mass let

 Capitalists, as another example, have very distinct and differing concepts

 is incompatible with and contradictory to the others’.
 Ideologically

-are not just different, but opposing
+are not just different, or even contrasting, but opposing ideologies.

 Pro-Lifers and Pro-Abortionists also have distinct and differing concepts

 that logically conflict with one another.
 Ideologically there can be

 by differing and opposite views on life, conception, death, and murder.